kenzan100/utalisp/README.md

 Right now, it detects the end of function by a blank line, so make sure to provide a blank line when you finish typing in REPL.

 ## Why I'm making this
-Having enjoyed reading through [The Little Schemer](http://mitpress.mit.edu/books/little-schemer), I wanted to exercise my knowledge on re-reading the book with my interpreter.
+Having enjoyed reading through [The Little Schemer](http://mitpress.mit.edu/books/little-schemer), I wanted to exercise my knowledge through re-reading the book with my interpreter.

 During this process, I felt you're motivated more when there's a constant reminder of your progress.
 So, that's when I decided to tweak this.